 ☔ Prepare for Wet Weather

 Year-round, temperatures in Cuenca tend to warm up to the low 70s F/ 22° C during the day.
 At night it regularly dips down into the low 50s F / 10° C. Being close to the equator, there’s little variation throughout the year.
-But it does stay a bit cooler June-August.
+But it does get a bit cooler June-August.

 February through April tends to bring the most rain to Cuenca.
-Even so, the sun still shines during the rainy part of the year too.
+Even so, the sun still shines during this rainy part of the year too.
 Don’t let a trip during Cuenca’s rainy season halt a trip.
 Just come prepared with a rain jacket or a compact travel umbrella like this.

 🧳 What To Pack for Cuenca